buswedg/Udacity/Machine Learning Engineer Nanodegree/P3 Creating Customer Segments/ND_Project3.md

 ica_component_46 = format(ica.components_[3][5]*10**5, ".4f")
 ```

 Observing the first row, we see that the first vector has a high representation of the 'Fresh' feature, with a coefficient of {{ica_component_11}}.
 The other features have weaker representation on the first dimension.
+However, noting the polarity of each coefficient over this vector, we can make the assessment that customers represented by this vector tend to purchase 'Fresh' and 'Detergentspaper' products together, and 'Milk', 'Frozen' and 'Delicatessen' products together.

 Observing the second row, we see that the second vector has a high representation of both 'Grocery' and 'Detergents paper', however the coefficients of each are of different polarity ({{ica_component_23}} and {{ica_component_25}} respectively).
 This indicates that, with all else held equal, high spending in 'Grocery' is associated with low spending in 'Detergents paper', and visa versa.
+We can also make the assessment that customers represented by this vector tend to purchase 'Milk' and 'Grocery' products together, and 'Fresh', 'Frozen', 'Detergentspaper' and 'Delicatessen' products together.

 Observing the third row, we see that the third vector has a high representation of the 'Delicatessen' feature, with a negative coefficient of {{ica_component_36}}.
 Indicating low spending on this feature within the vector.
+Customers represented by this vector tend to purchase 'Fresh', 'Milk', 'Frozen' and 'Grocery' products together.

 Finally, observing the forth row, we see that the forth vector has a high representation of the 'Milk' feature, with a positive coefficient of {{ica_component_42}}.
 Indicating high spending on this feature within the vector.
+Customers represented by this vector tend to purchase 'Fresh', 'Frozen', 'Detergentspaper', 'Delicatessen' and 'Grocery' products together.

 Below shows a plot of each vector of the ICA.